seth586/guides/FreeNAS/matrix-synapse/README.md

 ### Intro

 [Matrix](https://matrix.org/) is a protocol for secure, decentralised, real-time communication.
-[Synapse](https://github.com/matrix-org/synapse) is the reference implementation of the matrix protocol.
+[Synapse](https://github.com/matrix-org/synapse) is the reference server implementation of the matrix protocol and [Element](https://element.io/) is the reference client implementation of the matrix protocol.
+Other servers and clients exist, but are usually forks of the main projects.

 ### What makes the Matrix protocol so special?